Free Shipping Australia-wide on orders over $100

 A good rule of thumb when getting your baby ready for bed is to dress them as you'd dress yourself for the temperature of the room.
 They should be comfortably warm, not too hot and not too cold.

-Baby wrapping or swaddling from birth can help settle your little one for sleep, and can also help them to stay safely on their backs when sleeping in their cot or bassinet.
+Baby wrapping or swaddling from birth is one of the most recommended ways to get your baby to sleep through the night, and can also help them to stay safely on their backs when sleeping in their cot or bassinet.

 There are many different ways to swaddle, but the most important thing to remember is to keep your baby's head, ears and chin uncovered so as not to obstruct baby's breathing and cause overheating.